Our approach to AI

 AI return on investment

 AI spending is growing faster than the discipline around measuring what it returns.
-The costs are easier to hide than for traditional IT — licence sprawl, time spent on prompts and refinement, integration and governance overhead, and the compute that supports it — while the benefits are often diffuse: time saved, faster triage, decisions made better or sooner.
-We help organisations frame the question honestly — what is being spent, what is being avoided or gained, what should be measured — and put the framework in place to track it.
+The costs are easier to hide than they are with traditional IT, accumulating quietly across licence fees, the time spent writing and refining prompts, integration and governance overhead, and the compute underneath.
+The benefits are harder to pin down, because saved time and better decisions rarely show up on a single line.
+We help organisations work out what is actually being spent and what is genuinely being gained, then put a framework in place to track it over time.

 AI strategy